[UPDATED IN SEPTEMBER 2024]

 » Guan Di Temple

 Crossing the street from the previous temple, you’ll soon arrive at Guan Di temple.
-This is far from being the most surprising Chinese temple in Kuala Lumpur, but it is also worth a visit when passing through Kuala Lumpur’s Chinatown.
+This is far from being the most surprising Chinese temple in Kuala Lumpur.
+Yet, it is also worth a visit when passing through Kuala Lumpur’s Chinatown.

 » Jamek Mosque